 1. The Ponzi scheme

-Named after a guy called Charles Ponzi, who orchestrated the first notorious scheme of its kind back in the early 1900s.
+Named after a guy called Charles Ponzi (pictured above), who orchestrated the first notorious scheme of its kind back in the early 1900s.

 You can read the definition and background here, but to break it down to its simplest form, it is fraudulent investment that offers high returns with low risk and generates returns for older investors with money acquired from new investors – basically robbing Peter to pay Paul.